-Olympic National Park, Hurricane Ridge, WA USA
+Olympic National Park, Hurricane Ridge, WA

 In October 2018, My wife, Becky and I went on a road trip with our friends Mike and Lisa Stevens to the Olympic Peninsula in Washington State.
 Our main goal was to visit Olympic National Park.
 Olympic National Park is possibly the national park system’s most diverse national parks, including snowcapped peaks, temperate rain forests, and windswept ocean coastal areas.
 The park is located on the Olympic Peninsula in the extreme northwest corner of Washington state, surrounded by the Strait of Juan De Fuca on the north, the Pacific Ocean on the west, and the Puget Sound to the east.